 (3) probable cause not established – continue on parole.

 *Charges can be re-filed if dismissed at this level.

 Continuing on parole after first level hearings means the decision maker did not find probable cause to conclude the parolee violated the conditions of parole or the circumstances did not warrant detaining the parolee.

 How long does it take to reach a decision and how is it given to the inmate?

 If the hearing is held, a decision on probable cause is announced at the conclusion of the hearing and the written decision confirming the probable cause decision is completed within a few days.
 A Board Action is typically NOT issued following a preliminary hearing.
 If the Hearing Examiner finds that none of the alleged violations were supported by probable cause, you will be released as soon as possible.
 If the Hearing Examiner determines that probable cause exists, a violation (second level) hearing will be scheduled to determine if you are guilty of the violations.

 Can the decision be appealed?

-These decisions are not appealable as the Parole Board regulation authorizing requests for administrative relief only applies to parole revocation decisions and recalculations based on those actions.1
+The decision after a Preliminary Hearing CANNOT be appealed.
+The Parole Board regulation authorizing requests for administrative relief only applies to parole revocation decisions and recalculations based on those actions.